Aleks-Kelo/QuotesApi/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or features you'd like to add.
+Please open an issue or submit a pull request for any improvements or features you'd like to add

 ## License